Luxtoday

 Luxembourg has three official languages – French, German, and Luxembourgish – but English is often added to the list.

-What documents do you need to translate when relocating
+Which documents do you need to translate when moving to Luxembourg

 • Documents for work or study.

-Regardless of the situation, all documents in a foreign language into one of the official national languages before being sent to the Luxembourg Ministry of Foreign Affairs.
+Regardless of the situation, all documents in a foreign language should be translated to one of the official national languages before being sent to the Luxembourg Ministry of Foreign Affairs.
+Otherwise, your application will be sent back.

 At each stage of the move, you will need certain documents.
 Some of them need to be translated by a sworn translator and sometimes undergo other official procedures.